keboola/developers-docs/extend/registration/deployment.md

 associated with the user in the variable `KBC_DEVELOPERPORTAL_USERNAME`.
 The `ecr:get-login` command returns a `docker login ...` command to authenticate to that repository.

-Make sure that the `deploy.sh` file line endings is set to *Unix (LF)*.
-Also make sure that the file is executable, i.e. by executing
+Make sure the `deploy.sh` file line ending is set to *Unix (LF)*.
+Also make sure that the file is executable, i.e., by executing
 `git update-index --chmod=+x deploy.sh`.
 Commit the deploy script to your application repository.

 ## Step 3 --- Add Deploy Automation
-There are multiple options for automating application development.
-We recommend using [Travis CI](https://docs.travis-ci.com/) service, to use it, add the following `.travis.yml` file:
+There are multiple options for automating the application development.
+We recommend using [Travis CI](https://docs.travis-ci.com/) service.
+To use it, add the following `.travis.yml` file:

 {% highlight yaml %}
 language: bash